 How Many Demerit Points For A Red Light Camera Ticket In Ontario?

-Unlike a traditional red light traffic ticket, there are no red light camera ticket demerit points.
-You will not receive red light camera ticket demerit points in Ontario if you are caught running a red light on camera.
+Unlike a traditional red light traffic ticket, there are no demerit points for a red light camera ticket in Ontario.
 You are still subject to the $325 fine.

 Red light camera tickets are unique because they are one of the only ticket that is issued to the vehicle owner, not the driver.
 Vehicle owners are assigned the ticket because drivers cannot be identified through red light camera photos.